jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment_no_wsl.rst

 Here are questions you can answer after going through this chapter

 * :ref:`what is a Test Driven Development Environment?`
-* :ref:`How can I make a Python Test Driven Development Environment manually?<how to make a Python Test Driven Development environment manually on Windows without Windows Subsystem for Linux>`
+* :ref:`how can I make a Python Test Driven Development Environment manually?<how to make a Python Test Driven Development environment manually on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I change directories?<how to change directory>`
+* :ref:`how can I change directories?<how to change directory>`
-* :ref:`How can I make a directory?<how to make a directory>`
+* :ref:`how can I make a directory?<how to make a directory>`
-* :ref:`How can I see directory structure?<how to look at directory structure>`
+* :ref:`how can I see directory structure?<how to look at directory structure>`
-* :ref:`How can I make an empty file?<how to make an empty file on Windows without Windows Subsystem for Linux>`
+* :ref:`how can I make an empty file?<how to make an empty file on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I write text to a file?<how to write text to a file on Windows without Windows Subsystem for Linux>`
+* :ref:`how can I write text to a file?<how to write text to a file on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I change the name of a file?<how to change the name of a file on Windows without WSL>`
+* :ref:`how can I change the name of a file?<how to change the name of a file on Windows without WSL>`
-* :ref:`How can I run a Python Program?<how to run a Python program on Windows without Windows Subsystem for Linux>`
+* :ref:`how can I run a Python Program?<how to run a Python program on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I test for failure?<test_failure on Windows without WSL>`
+* :ref:`how can I test for failure?<test_failure on Windows without WSL>`
-* :ref:`How can I make a Python package?<how to make the tests a Python package on Windows without WSL>`
+* :ref:`how can I make a Python package?<how to make the tests a Python package on Windows without WSL>`
-* :ref:`How can I run tests manually?<how to manually run tests on Windows without WSL>`
+* :ref:`how can I run tests manually?<how to manually run tests on Windows without WSL>`
-* :ref:`How can I run tests automatically?<how to run the tests automatically on Windows without Windows Subsystem for Linux>`
+* :ref:`how can I run tests automatically?<how to run the tests automatically on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I stop automated Python tests from running?<how to stop the automated tests on Windows without WSL>`
+* :ref:`how can I stop automated Python tests from running?<how to stop the automated tests on Windows without WSL>`
-* :ref:`What is a Virtual Environment?<what is a virtual environment?>`
+* :ref:`what is a Virtual Environment?<what is a virtual environment?>`
-* :ref:`How can I make a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
+* :ref:`how can I make a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
-* :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment on Windows without WSL>`
+* :ref:`how can I activate a Virtual Environment?<how to activate a virtual environment on Windows without WSL>`
-* :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment on Windows without WSL>`
+* :ref:`how can I deactivate a Virtual Environment?<how to deactivate a virtual environment on Windows without WSL>`
-* :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without Windows Subsystem for Linux>`
+* :ref:`how can I document the Python programs my project needs?<how to write text to a file on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I install the Python programs my project needs from a file?<how to install Python packages in a virtual environment on Windows without WSL>`
+* :ref:`how can I install the Python programs my project needs from a file?<how to install Python packages in a virtual environment on Windows without WSL>`
-* :ref:`How can I install Python packages in a Virtual Environment?<how to install Python packages in a virtual environment on Windows without WSL>`
+* :ref:`how can I install Python packages in a Virtual Environment?<how to install Python packages in a virtual environment on Windows without WSL>`
-* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment on Windows without WSL>`
+* :ref:`how can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment on Windows without WSL>`
-* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands typed in a terminal_ on Windows without WSL>`
+* :ref:`how can I view all the commands I type in a terminal?<how to view all the commands typed in a terminal_ on Windows without WSL>`

 ----